 Lake Forest, IL 60045

-Only 73% of patients undergoing surgical procedures received adequate treatment to prevent the development of blood clots and 10% of patients who developed clots had not been treated within two days of the clot's formation.
-This trend continues for stroke patients - only 78% of those suffering from a stroke received blood thinning medications within two days of being admitted to the hospital.
+Only 73% of patients undergoing surgical procedures received adequate treatment to prevent the development of blood clots, and 10% of patients who developed clots had not been treated within two days of the clot's formation.
+This trend continues for stroke patients - only 78% of those suffering from a stroke received blood-thinning medications within two days of being admitted to the hospital.

-Only 70% of patients felt that their rooms and bathing areas were kept clean and only 58% felt that hospital staff explained how their medications worked.
-Finally, just 45% of patients felt that they understood their care and how to continue their recovery at home upon discharge.Find Out if You Have a Claim for Medical Negligence Against a Waukegan-Area Facility
+Only 70% of patients felt that their rooms and bathing areas were kept clean, and only 58% felt that hospital staff explained how their medications worked.
+Finally, just 45% of patients felt that they understood their care and continued their recovery at home upon discharge.

-Undergoing additional procedures and receiving treatment for injuries resulting from medical errors can be expensive, however, and you should not be forced to take on these costs.
+Undergoing additional procedures and receiving treatment for injuries resulting from medical errors can be expensive.
+However, you should not be forced to take on these costs.

-The Waukegan medical malpractice attorneys of Rosenfeld Injury Lawyers routinely handle these types of cases and have successfully recovered compensation for thousands of clients so that they could cover the cost of their medical treatment, loss of income, out of pocket expenses and rehabilitation.
-In addition, we have been able to recover damages for the pain and suffering they have endured due to their injuries.
-Contact us now to arrange a free consultation with one of our Waukegan medical malpractice lawyers to learn more about your legal options and to get started on your case.
+The Waukegan personal injury attorneys of Rosenfeld Injury Lawyers LLC routinely handle these types of cases.
+As a result, they have successfully recovered compensation for clients so that they could cover the cost of their medical treatment, loss of income, out-of-pocket expenses, and rehabilitation.

+We have recovered damages for the pain and suffering for clients who have endured due to their injuries.
+Contact our Waukegan office now to arrange a free initial consultation with one of our medical malpractice lawyers to learn more about your legal options and get started on your case.